 Once cracks are found in the masonry and mortar bed joints of your property during the inspections, the building inspector will likely suggest crack stitching.

 Cracks aren’t difficult to identify.
 However, if you need expert help with the potential identification, feel free to contact our specialised team at 02 9613 3353 for a free consultation.

 Cracks can vary greatly in size and appear suddenly, particularly during the summer months.
 Moreover, bulging or bowing walls are a strong indicator that cracks will start to appear.

 Did You See Cracks in Your Building?

 Identifying the cause of the crack is the first thing to do when you identify the cracks on the wall of your property.
-The cause of structural cracks can be difficult to understand and will most likely need expert advice from Effective Building & Consultancy’s licensed structural engineers and building inspectors.
+Unfortunately, the cause of structural cracks can be difficult to understand and will most likely need expert advice from Effective Building & Consultancy’s licensed structural engineers and building inspectors.

 Once a specialist has been on-site and conducted a comprehensive report noting the cause of the crack, the recommended solution must be put into place through cautious means.